 My Experience With The Products:

 My hands were covered in Glossier.
-I will say that I didn’t touch much of the skincare, but I got the chance to play with most of the makeup.
+I didn’t touch much of the skincare, but I got the chance to play with most of the makeup.

 Cloud Paint Blush $18

 This stuff felt beautiful (I tested Dusk), but I’m just not the kind of girl who likes working with cream blush.
 I’ve got oily skin and I find it can turn me into a grease ball.
 Also, I’ve got way more blush at home than I know what to do with.